victorr-su/Personal-Website/README.md

 ## What technologies did I use to create this?
 - For the front-end, the project is made up of HTML, CSS, JavaScript and Fontawesome (for icons).
-- For the back-end, I used PHP and MySQL to store GET/PUSH data for the comment section
+- For the back-end, I used PHP and MySQL to manage POST/GET requests for the coments